ekosistema/audio-tools/README.md

 audio_tools
 ```

 The script will display a menu with options.
 Enter the number corresponding to the desired function and follow the prompts.
+By default, all functions will use the current directory as the working directory, but you can specify a different directory if needed.

 ## Functions